 Figure 4.
 81 Routes learnt by one of the BGP border router

-The internal PCs in each AS were configured with border router as their gateway and therefore, all the PCs were able to transfer packets to each other.
-The following figure shows the PC1 from AS 100 was able to reach the PC4 located in the AS 400 via the transit SDN network.
+The internal PCs in each AS were configured with border router as their gateway and therefore all the PCs were able to transfer packets to each other.
+The following figure shows that the PC1 from AS 100 was able to reach the PC4 located in the AS 400 via the transit SDN network.